 d) Tobacco industry – includes companies involved in the production of tobacco and related products.

 e) Dairy industry – includes buying and processing milk for dairy products, such as butter, cream, milk drinks, ice cream, ripening cheese, processed cheese, cottage cheese and many others.
-In the dairy industry, hydrochloric acid is used, which is dosed additionally in the production of a number of products, for example, curd and homogenized cheeses, or yoghurts.
+In the dairy industry, hydrochloric acid is used, which is dosed additionally in the production of a number of products, for example, curd and homogenized cheeses, or yogurts.
 The synthetic hydrochloric acid offered by the PCC Group is characterized by a very high quality due to the low content of impurities resulting from the method of production used (combustion of chlorine in hydrogen).
 It can also be used as an acidity regulator in food products (E507).
 Another product frequently used in the dairy industry is soda lye.
 Thanks to its properties it can be used for disinfection of milking equipment and tanks used for transport and storage of dairy products.

 f) Sugar and confectionery industry – includes the cultivation of sugar plants and the production of confectionery and pastry products.
 During the production of sugar from sugar beet, the formation of foam is a serious problem.
 To prevent this, block copolymers EO/PO (ROKAmer series) can be used, which effectively eliminate foam at all stages of the technological process.
 Another product dedicated to the sugar industry is Rokrysol PZW.
 It is a polyacrylic acid sodium salt, which is used in the sugar industry as a chemical agent to prevent overgrowing of the heating surface of the evaporator.